Are Language Models Sensitive to Morally Irrelevant Distractors?: Methods

 \subsection{Moral Benchmarks}

+Each moral distractor is paired once with each moral dilemma from the following datasets.
+To add another layer of moral irrelevance, we also introduce temporal distance when prepending textual distractors to scenarios (i.e. ``\texttt{<distractor>}.
+Later, \texttt{<scenario>}'').

-\paragraph{\lm{MoralChoice}} We use the \lm{MoralChoice} dataset \cite{scherrer2023moralbeliefs} to evaluate how moral distractors affect the selected \textit{actions} of LLMs. \lm{MoralChoice} consists of 687 low- and 680 high-ambiguity moral scenarios, where each scenario contains one short sentence of context and two action choices.
+\paragraph{\lm{MoralChoice}} We use the \lm{MoralChoice} dataset \cite{scherrer2023moralbeliefs} to evaluate how moral distractors affect the selected \textit{actions} of LLMs. \lm{MoralChoice} consists of 687 low- and 680 high-ambiguity moral scenarios, each containing one short sentence of context and two action choices.
 Each action is annotated by human annotators according to whether they violate 10 rules of common morality (e.g. ``Do not kill''; \citealp{gert2004commonmorality}).
 Low-ambiguity scenarios have a clearly preferred action, such as a choice between helping or ignoring the victim of a hit-and-run.
-In contrast, high-ambiguity scenarios present moral dilemmas where both actions violate some moral rules, such as a choice between respecting or refusing a family member's wishes for assisted suicide.
+High-ambiguity scenarios present moral dilemmas where both actions violate some moral rules, such as a choice between respecting or refusing a family member's wishes for assisted suicide.

 We prepend distractors to each scenario and perform an additional evaluation without any distractors as a control condition.
 We prompt the model to select either ``A'' or ``B'' and restrict the output tokens to 3 to minimize cost and reduce the rate of invalid responses.
-We then use the output logits to extract the probability of selecting each action.
-The token probabilities for variations of the same answer are aggregated to account for variations in casing and leading whitespace (e.g., \texttt{A}, \texttt{\whitespace a}, \texttt{[A]}).
-We run each scenario with both orderings of the answer options, and we average the selection probability of the actions between the different orderings to analyze our results.
+We then use the output logits to calculate the marginal probability of selecting each action.
+We sum over tokens corresponding to the same answer to account for variation in casing and leading whitespace (e.g., \texttt{A}, \texttt{\whitespace a}, \texttt{[A]}).
+We run each scenario with both orderings of the answer options, and we average the selection probability of the actions over the different orderings when analyzing our results.

+\paragraph{Norm Bank} Next, we evaluate how moral distractors affect LLMs' judgements towards \textit{others} using Norm Bank, a crowdsourced and compiled dataset encompassing moral judgements on a broad range of everyday situations \cite{jiang2025delphi}.
+We select a random subset of 500 situations from Norm Bank of the form ``Is \texttt{<action>} wrong?'' and instruct the model to output ``It's good,'' ``It's acceptable,'' or ``It's wrong.''
+We then calculate the marginal probability over the output logits of each answer option using a similar approach to the \lm{MoralChoice} dataset.
+Because the LLM is asked to evaluate a situation happening to someone else, we prepend distractors to the system prompt rather than the scenario, unlike the \lm{MoralChoice} experiment.